-Wrist and hand are very complicated organ with delicate and complex joints, different ligament, muscle and nerve.
+Wrist and hand are very complicated structure with delicate and complex joints, ligament, muscle and nerve.
 Both sport and over-use can irritate the area.

 WRIST AND HAND BASIC ANATOMY